mh250229/Selling_Configuration_Doc/BRM Quantity.md

 ## Get Quantity Business Rules

-Used to retrieve Quantity business rule details.
+Used to retrieve Quantity business rules.

+The following example shows two Quantity BRMs set up in the system.

 GET